-This section explains how documents may be served between parties ("service"), on the Board ("filing") - and how service of documents is proven to the Board.
+This section explains how documents may be served between parties ("service"), issued by and served on the Board ("filing") - and how service of documents is proven.

-Specifics regarding who to serve documents on - and when to serve them - are set out in the specific discussions of each type of termination, application and other procedure throughout this Legal Guide [application timelines are discussed extensively in s.4(d): "General Application Procedures: Initiation and Service of Notice of Application and Related Documents", above].
+Specifics regarding who to serve documents on - and when to serve them - are set out in the specific discussions of each type of termination, application and other procedures throughout this Legal Guide.
+Application timelines are discussed extensively in s.4(d): "General Application Procedures: Initiation and Service of Notice of Application and Related Documents", above.

 (b) Service on Parties

 Notices and other documents on parties may be served in any of the following ways [Act s.191, R3.1]: